morpc/.github/profile/README.md

 This organization contains code intended for use by the Mid-Ohio Regional Planning Commission.

-As of May 2024, the organizations is maintained by Adam Porr, Research & Data Officer
+As of May 2024, the organization is maintained by Adam Porr, Research & Data Officer

 ## Suggested naming conventions